 As an Office 365 admin, you can use Customer Lockbox to control how a Microsoft support engineer accesses your data during a help session.
 In cases where the engineer requires access to your data to troubleshoot and fix an issue, Customer Lockbox allows you to approve or reject the access request.
 If you approve it, the engineer is able to access the data.
 Each request has an expiration time, and once the issue is resolved, the request is closed and access is revoked.

 Customer Lockbox is included in the Office 365 Enterprise 5 plan, or you can purchase a separate subscription with any other Office 365 Enterprise plan.
 For more information, see Office 365 Customer Lockbox Requests.

 Advanced Threat Protection

-Exchange Online Advanced Threat Protection is a cloud-based email filtering service that helps protect your organization against malware and viruses.
-ATP includes the Safe Links and Safe Attachments features.
+Office 365 Advanced Threat Protection helps protect your organization against malware and viruses.
+ATP includes Safe Links, Safe Attachments, Anti-phishing, and Spoof intelligence features.
 Safe Links proactively protects your users from malicious hyperlinks in a message, providing protection every time the link is clicked.
 Safe Attachments protects against unknown malware and viruses, routing all messages and attachments that don't have a known virus/malware signature to a special environment where ATP can detect malicious intent.
-For more information about ATP, see Exchange Online Advanced Threat Protection Service Description.
+For more information about ATP, see Office 365 Advanced Threat Protection Service Description.

 To view feature availability across Office 365 plans, see Office 365 Platform Service Description.